alekshaecky/SuckItUpCollabFork/README.md

 TBD.

-## Pushing your changes to GitHub
+## Pushing your changes to GitHub (More TBD)

+1. Make sure your project builds and runs in Unity WTHOUT ANY ERRORS.
+If you upload Errors, everyone else will have to deal with them as well.
-1. Save your project.
+1. Save your project in Unity.
-1. Verify the Changes look reasonable.
+1. In GitHub Desktop, look at your Changes.
+Verify there are no errors.
 1. Commit your changes (locally).
+If everything looks good, go to the next step.
 1. Push your changes to GitHub.

 ## Keep local backups

-1. Use the what's'it called script or Copy/Past to create a copy of your project.
+1.Use **Assets > Back Up Unity Project** via the included `DIYVCS.cs` editor script.
-1. Store the copy in a different folder (not below a folder with .git file) so it doesn't go to GitHub.
+1. Store backups in an entirely different folder (not below a folder with .git file) so it doesn't go to GitHub.
+1. Make regular backups to an external drive or to the cloud.
+Something will go wrong, and you will need your backups.